open/close all folders

 - Run even faster from the Contra-Mundi (the alias for Cain Nightroad).

-- In Rurouni Kenshin, our hero was formerly known as the Hitokiri Battousai, the "hitokiri" part meaning "The Manslayer" (in the dub, "The Slasher" was used instead).
+- In Rurouni Kenshin, our hero was formerly known as the Hitokiri Battousai, the "hitokiri" part meaning "The Manslayer" (in one of the dubs, "The Slasher" was used instead, while "The Manslayer" was used in the other).
 Yeah, might not want to make him mad.

 - With few exceptions, the most significant (and dangerous) characters in Trigun have the trope appended to their names.
 This includes the series main protagonist: Vash the Stampede.
 Also known as the Humanoid Typhoon.
 All the titles are justified in some way.